Qatar 2022: New labor laws 'fail to protect migrant workers'

 "At the halfway point of preparations for the 2022 World Cup, the Qatari authorities have not done enough to address clearly documented human rights issues," it added.
 "FIFA simply cannot continue to remain shamefully ambivalent to the plight of workers in Qatar."

-FIFA did not respond to CNN's request for comment on Qatar's employment reforms.
+A FIFA spokesman told CNN it "will closely follow the impact of the new law," while urging "the Qatari authorities to implement the new law in a way which significantly increases the protection of the rights of migrant workers employed in the country."

-However, football's governing body released an independent report led by Harvard human rights professor John Ruggie in April "to embed respect for human rights across its global operations."
+In April, football's governing body released an independent report led by Harvard human rights professor John Ruggie "to embed respect for human rights across its global operations."

 "This is an ongoing process, and of course challenges remain, but FIFA is committed to playing its part in ensuring respect for human rights and to being a leader among international sports organizations in this important area," FIFA president Gianni Infantino said at the time.

-Note: This article has been updated to include FIFA's statement on Qatar's new employment laws.